 - It is the most common type of centrifugation employed.

-- Tissue such as liver is homogenized at 32 degree in a sucrose solution that contains buffer.
+- Tissue such as the liver is homogenized at 32 degrees in a sucrose solution that contains buffer.

-- After sometime a sediment forms at the bottom of centrifuge called pellet and overlying solution called supernatant.
+- After some time a sediment forms at the bottom of a centrifuge called pellet and an overlying solution called supernatant.